 Mindfulness allows us to fully engage and focus on the opportunities in front of us.
 In doing so, we de-emphasize the ‘what ifs’ and revisiting the past, in the present moment.
 By embracing our power in the here and now, we minimize the stress that comes from worrying about the future or the past.
 Our focus on the present allows for better connection with our mind, body and environment.

 6 Short Mindfulness Exercises

 1) Two mindful bites – For the first two bites of any meal or snack you eat, pay attention to the sensory experiences – the texture, taste, smell and appearance of food and the sounds it makes.
-This practice is also helpful to raise awareness of eating on the go or emotional food behavior.
+This practice is also helpful to raise awareness of eating on the go or emotional food behaviors.

-3) Take a mindful moment to give your brain a break – Instead of checking your email or social media in the five minutes between meetings try looking out your window and focusing on nature.
+3) Take a mindful moment to give your brain a break – Instead of checking your email or social media in the five minutes between meetings or commitments, try looking out your window and focusing on nature.
 Use mindfulness to give your brain a break rather than filling up every tiny space in your day by automatically reaching for technology.

 4) Air on exposed skin – Pay attention to the feeling of air on your skin for 10-60 seconds.
 This is best done when wearing short sleeves or with some skin exposed.
 Why: You’re practicing being in experiential processing mode (as opposed to evaluative “judging” mode, which is our default).

 5) Scan your body – This can be done in bed before going to sleep – and can even aid in relaxation for a better night’s rest.
 Start by getting in a comfortable and relaxed position.
 Slowly scan your body from head to toe for any sensations of discomfort or tension.
 Attempt to soften the sensations of discomfort without judgment on why the tension is there, or if you are successful in doing so.
 Next, scan your body for areas of comfort and ease.
 Practice gratitude for each of the areas you scan.